Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

-{\it Proof.} The homology class of the Schubert cell $X(1,4)$ in the Grassmann manifold $G_2({\mathbb R}^4)$ can be realized by the set of all 2-subspaces containing a fixed one-dimensional subspace of ${\mathbb R}^4$.
-Take for this subspace in $\M^2_\bullet/\M^6_\bullet$ the line spanned by a polynomial of the form $x^2 + a x^3 + b x^4 + c x^5$ where $x$ is a local coordinate in $S^1$ with the origin at $\bullet$.
-Each polynomial $f$ of this form belongs to a single subalgebra of the class $J$, consisting of the linear combinations of the functions $1$, $f$, $f^2$, and the ideal $\M_\bullet^6$.
+{\it Proof.} The homology class of the Schubert cell $X(1,4)$ in the Grassmann manifold $G_2({\mathbb R}^4)$ can be realized by the set of all two-dimensional subspaces that contain a fixed one-dimensional subspace of ${\mathbb R}^4$.
+Take for this subspace in $\M^2_\bullet/\M^6_\bullet$ the line spanned by a polynomial of the form $x^2 + a x^3 + b x^4 + c x^5,$ where $x$ is a local coordinate in $S^1$ with the origin at the point $\bullet$.
+Each polynomial $f$ of this form belongs to a single equilevel subalgebra of the class $J$, consisting of the linear combinations of the functions $1$, $f$, $f^2$, and the ideal $\M_\bullet^6$.